MalkiShmuelevitz/User/Store/wwwroot/README.md

 ## Database

-The project uses SQL as the database with a Code First approach.
+The project uses SQL as the database with a DB First approach.
 To create the database, you can use the following commands:

 ```bash
 # Add a migration